ZNAK: Certificates and licenses

 The enterprise is a certified manufacturer of plastic cards, including chip cards for the Mastercard Worldwide and Visa Inc. international payment systems, and the UrkCard payment system.
 The Quality Management System of the enterprise is certified in accordance with the requirements of the international standard ISO 9001:2000 and in the system UkrSEPRO in compliance with the state standards of Ukraine DSTU ISO 9001-2001.
-Licenses: from the Ministry of Finance of Ukraine and the Security Service of Ukraine.
+ZNAK has licenses from the Ministry of Finance of Ukraine and the Security Service of Ukraine.